-I have just flown from San Diego to Heathrow, and I am NOT jet lagged.
+I have just flown from Maui to London Heathrow, and I am NOT jet lagged.
 How did I do it?

 What you can expect from this article